gotthardp/rabbitmq-email/README.md

 First, download and build
 [RabbitMQ gen_smtp Integration](https://github.com/gotthardp/rabbitmq-gen-smtp).
+The `gen_smtp` provides a generic Erlang SMTP server and client only.
+The gateway functions are provided by the `rabbitmq-email` plugin.

 To enable transcoding of incoming e-mails to a given character set build also [RabbitMQ eiconv Integration](https://github.com/gotthardp/rabbitmq-eiconv).
 This step is optional.

-Then, build the main RabbitMQ plug-in.
-See the
-[Plugin Development Guide](http://www.rabbitmq.com/plugin-development.html)
-for more details.
+Then, build and activate the RabbitMQ plug-in `rabbitmq-email`.
+See the [Plugin Development Guide](http://www.rabbitmq.com/plugin-development.html) for more details.